-Service-linked role permissions for Malware Protection - Amazon GuardDuty
+Service-linked role permissions for Malware Protection for EC2 - Amazon GuardDuty

-Malware Protection uses the service-linked role (SLR) named AWSServiceRoleForAmazonGuardDutyMalwareProtection.
-This SLR allows Malware Protection to perform agentless scans to detect malware in your GuardDuty account.
+Malware Protection for EC2 uses the service-linked role (SLR) named AWSServiceRoleForAmazonGuardDutyMalwareProtection.
+This SLR allows Malware Protection for EC2 to perform agentless scans to detect malware in your GuardDuty account.
 It allows GuardDuty to create an EBS volume snapshot in your account, and share that snapshot with the GuardDuty service account.
-After GuardDuty evaluates the snapshot, it includes the retrieved EC2 instance and container workload metadata in the Malware Protection findings.
+After GuardDuty evaluates the snapshot, it includes the retrieved EC2 instance and container workload metadata in the Malware Protection for EC2 findings.
 The AWSServiceRoleForAmazonGuardDutyMalwareProtection service-linked role trusts the malware-protection.guardduty.amazonaws.com service to assume the role.

-The permission policies for this role helps Malware Protection to perform the following tasks:
+The permission policies for this role helps Malware Protection for EC2 to perform the following tasks:

 Important